oigwe/pythonProject1_profitableAppGenreProfiles/README.md

 read_file_google = reader(opened_file_google)
 apps_data_google = list(read_file_google)`
 ```
+---
 **Functions**

-explore_data() - to explore rows in a more readable way.
+explore_data() - Built to explore rows in a more readable way.
 There is an option in our function to show the number of rows and columns for any data set.

 ```
 def explore_data(dataset, start, end, rows_and_columns=False):